RemuLang/proud/README.md

 ```

 The LHS names are just the name of a type variable's string representation, so they're not unique.
-Say, we can say there're 3 `a` in above output, they're bounded type variables during the inference.
+Say, we can see there're 3 `a`s in above output, they're bounded type variables during the inference.

-and it has a unique representation during
-the compilation.
+Moreover, those names actually have unique representations during the compilation.